PeculiarVentures/webcrypto-liner/README.md

 ```

 ## Installation
-Install dependencies and compile the project using the following commands:
+The module has been designed to be useful in ES6 and ES5 projects, this allows the use of tools like rollup.
+To install and build for ES5 you would use the following commands:

 ```
 npm install
-npm run build
+npm run build:es2015
 ```

 ## FAQ